BC Athletics High Performance System

 - Canadian and International High Performance Coaching Conferences – BC Athletics sponsored Registration and Travel Grants for qualifying coaches

 The BC Athlete Assistant Program (BC AAP) is an athlete-centered program of financial assistance funded by the Province of British Columbia through the Sport Branch of the Ministry of Community Sport and Cultural Development, and administered through the BC Sport Agency.
 The program seeks to recognize high performance athletes who are participating in programs offered through BC Athletics (PSO) or post-secondary insttitutions and competing in recognized national or international competitions to relieve some of the pressures associated with training and competition needs.
 BC Athletics is charged with selection of said athletes.

-The Canadian Sport Institute, through a partnership with the Province of BC and ViaSport, the network of PacificSport Centres, and BC Athletics collaborates to deliver programs and services to place BC Athletes on National Teams, and ensure athletes and coaches have every advantage to win medals for Canada.
+The Canadian Sport Institute Pacific, through a partnership with the Province of British Columbia (BC), ViaSport, the netowkr of PacificSport centres, and BC Athletics, collaborates to deliver programs and services to place BC Athletes onto National Teams, and ensure athletes and coaches have every advantage to win medals for Canada.
 The partners work jointly to encourage sport excellence and increase podium performances in communities throughout British Columbia.

 - BC Athletics and CSI Nomination Criteria for Targeted Athletes & Personal Coaches (Posted April, 21, 2017)

 For any questions, please contact the Technical Manager of Track & Field - Chris Winter - email@example.com

 ATHLETE & COACH PROGRAMS, SERVICES, & DEVELOPMENT